matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 1. Slots that belong to address `A`.
 2. Slots `A` on any other address.
-3. Slots of type `keccak256(A || X)` on any other address. (to cover `mapping(address => value)`, which is usually used for balance in ERC20 token.
+3. Slots of type `keccak256(A || X)` on any other address. (to cover `mapping(address => value)`, which is usually used for balance in ERC20 tokens.
-4. Slots of type `keccak256(X || OWN)` on any other address, where `OWN` is some slot of the previous (to cover `mapping(address ⇒ mapping(address ⇒ uint256))` that are usually used for `allowances` in ERC20 tokens.
+4. Slots of type `keccak256(X || OWN)` on any other address, where `OWN` is some slot of the previous (third) type (to cover `mapping(address ⇒ mapping(address ⇒ uint256))` that are usually used for `allowances` in ERC20 tokens.

 ### What could be allowed in the future

-In the future, we might even allow time-bound transactions, e.g. allow checking that `block.timestamp <= value` if it returned `false`, etc. This would require deploying a separate library of such trusted methods, but it would greatly the account abstraction experience.
+In the future, we might even allow time-bound transactions, e.g. allow checking that `block.timestamp <= value` if it returned `false`, etc. This would require deploying a separate library of such trusted methods, but it would greatly increase the capabilities of accounts.

 ## Building custom accounts